Neural Topic Models with Survival Supervision: Jointly Predicting Time-to-Event Outcomes and Learning How Clinical Features Relate: Introduction

 \section{Introduction}

 Predicting the amount of time until a critical event occurs---such as death, disease relapse, or hospital discharge---is a central focus in the field of survival analysis.
 Especially with the increasing availability of electronic health records, survival analysis data in healthcare often have both a large number of subjects and a large number of features measured per subject.
-In coming up with an interpretable survival analysis model to predict time-to-event outcomes, a standard approach is to use Cox proportional hazards \citep{cox1972regression}, with features selected using lasso regularization \citep{coxnet} or stepwise regression \citep{harrell1984regression}.
+In coming up with an interpretable survival analysis model to predict time-to-event outcomes for these large-scale datasets, a standard approach is to use the classical Cox proportional hazards model \citep{cox1972regression}, possibly with features selected using lasso regularization \citep{simon2011regularization} or stepwise regression \citep{harrell1984regression}.
 However, these Cox-based models do not inherently learn how features relate.
+Instead, to try to understand feature interactions with a Cox model, one would have to, for example, introduce a large number of features that encode interactions between the original features.
+This approach is impractical when the number of features is very large.

-To simultaneously address the two objectives of learning a survival model for time-to-event prediction and learning how features relate specifically through a topic model, \citet{survLDA} combine latent Dirichlet allocation (LDA) \citep{LDA} with Cox proportional hazards to obtain a method they call \textsc{survLDA}.
-The idea is to represent each subject as a distribution over topics, and each topic as a distribution over which feature values appear.
+To simultaneously address the two objectives of learning a survival model for time-to-event prediction and learning how features relate through a topic model, \citet{dawson2012survival} combine latent Dirichlet allocation (LDA) \citep{blei2003latent} with Cox proportional hazards to obtain a method they call \textsc{survLDA}.
+The idea is to represent each subject as a distribution over topics, and each topic as a distribution over which clinical feature values appear.
+For example, a topic could correspond to a severe disease state or a particular age group.
 The Cox model is given the subjects' distributions over topics as input rather than the subjects' raw feature vectors.
 Importantly, the topic and survival models are jointly learned.